 Whom do I ask?

-In all theses cases make sure you retain evidence of all permissions (emails, faxes or letters).
-If you make contact by telephone, make sure the permission is documented in some way (e.g. by a follow-up email).
+In all theses cases make sure you retain evidence of all permissions, if not a formal agreement then an emails.
+Even if you obtain permission verbally, it's a good idea to make sure the permission is documented in some way (e.g. by a follow-up email).

-Don't expect an immediate response, as it can take time to clear rights if ownership is complicated.
-And it's not uncommon to never receive a response.
+Don't expect an immediate response -- in fact it's not uncommon to never receive a response.
 This doesn't mean you can just go ahead having tried to obtain permission.
 Rather it's the opposite: if it's in copyright you can't use it without explicit permission - unless fair dealing applies of course.
+Similarly if you can't even identify a creator and the work is still in copyright then you can't just go

 Staff seeking permission